-Moving your retirement money around just got easier.
+Moving your retirement money around is now easier than ever.
 In a conciliatory move for taxpayers, the IRS has issued new rules that allow you to minimize your tax liability when you move 401(k) funds into a Roth IRA or into another qualified employer plan.
 The situation arises when you have a retirement account through your employer that includes both pre-tax and after-tax funds.
-When you leave the company and want to move your money, allocating these retirement funds to new plans becomes tricky.
+However, allocating your retirement funds to new plans becomes tricky upon leaving the company.

-Under the old rules, you would have to pro-rate distributions (plan-to-taxpayer) and rollovers (plan-to-plan) separately between pre-tax and after-tax amounts according to a set formula.
-This resulted in payment of tax on a pro rata share of pre-tax funds.
+Under the old rules, you would have to pro-rate distributions (plan-to-taxpayer) and rollovers (plan-to-plan) separately between pre-tax and after-tax amounts according to a set formula, resulting in payment of tax on a pro rata share of pre-tax funds.
 The new rules allow you to do the allocations yourself within certain limits.
-You now can choose to move pre-tax money into a traditional IRA and after-tax money into a Roth IRA.
+You can now choose to move pre-tax money into a traditional IRA and after-tax money into a Roth IRA.
 If you moved pre-tax amounts into a Roth IRA, you would have to pay tax on the rollover because Roths can only be funded with after-tax money.
 Now you can direct pre-tax dollars to one account and after-tax dollars to another to avoid tax liability.

 Previous law treated a direct rollover from an employer plan to another qualified plan as one distribution and a distribution from an employer plan directly to a taxpayer as another, even if they occurred at the same time.
 This meant that each distribution had a separate allocation of pre-tax and after-tax amounts.
 The new rules allow taxpayers to treat a mix of direct rollovers (plan-to-plan) and indirect rollovers (plan to taxpayer to another account) as one transaction.
 The allocation then can be split by the taxpayer to avoid taxable distributions.
 In short, the new rules allow you to get your after-tax 401(k) money into a Roth IRA and put your pre-tax money into a traditional IRA and not pay taxes on the distribution.
 Sound confusing?
 It is.